Caring for a dementia patient at home: Essential Support and Practical Tips

 Looking After Yourself

 Caring for a dementia patient at home is stressful, and you must prioritise your well-being.
 When you need help, reach out to family, friends, or professional organisations.
 Many charities provide helplines and online services exclusively for carers.
-Joining a support group, whether in person or online, can also provide you with the understanding and company of others facing similar challenges.
+Joining a support group, whether in person or online, can also give you the understanding and company of others facing similar challenges.

 If the stress gets serious enough, do not hesitate to seek professional assistance.
 Counselling or talking therapies might help you manage your emotions and stay healthy while caring for a loved one.